-icInfrastructure provides consulting, contracting, and training to public and private sector infrastructure clients to support them with their infrastructure asset management and business improvement efforts.
+icInfrastructure provides consulting, contracting, and training to public and private sector infrastructure clients supporting them with their infrastructure asset management and business improvement efforts.

 icInfrastructure also has experience working directly with senior levels of government and agencies to advance their awareness building activities and strategic direction with infrastructure owners they support.

-We have a wealth of experience supporting the strategic side of infrastructure asset management, developing appropriate Policy and Strategy, building an ISO55000 compliant asset management system, developing Asset Management Plans (AMP) and Strategic Asset Management Plans (SAMP), as well and business process experience improving elements of the business system, from level of service to capital planning, and most importantly how everything fits together.
+We have a wealth of experience supporting the strategic side of infrastructure asset management, developing appropriate Policies and Strategies, building ISO55000 compliant asset management systems, developing Asset Management Plans (AMP) and Strategic Asset Management Plans (SAMP).
+We also boast business process experience, improving elements of the business system from level of service to capital planning, and most importantly how everything fits together.

 - The Canadian Network of Asset Managers’ (CNAM) “New to AM” program was designed, developed, and delivered by icInfrastructure including a 1-day AM Training workshop, and writing and publishing CNAM’s renowned AM101 Booklet.